stone188/WoW-API-project/README.md

   - Added Guild rankings based on metrics provided by warlogs
   - Cleaned up menu ui
   - Added several new options which will be available next update

+  NEW:
+    - Completed all features
+    - Working on file I/O in order to save raid group status when program exit
+    - Feel free to grade me on the current state of my program, the final feature is more for my own use